CodingZeal/nextjs-server-action-validation/prompt.md

 ```

 - we match the `path` node to each input field and extract all `message` nodes to build the error message

+-- after first post

+Can you rewrite that blog post but after the example ZodIssue example json I want to include the full code for contact directory; server action, followed by the contact page and then the form component, explain as much of each as needed

+-- did not go well, was not writting proper code but also was not explicity saying it was referencing anything except this file

+-- added code manually